 "Bria started her chemotherapy in June 2001," explains Dr. Khatib.
 "The treatment requires two to three days of hospitalization with each treatment, which she received every two to three weeks.
 We also saw her once or twice a week to check her blood count and tolerance of the chemotherapy.
 Each time she came in, we were impressed with her energy and upbeat attitude."
 Through it all-pain, nausea, hair loss and fatigue-Bria, her family and the medical staff of Nicklaus Children's held fast to a positive outlook for the future.
 As her chemotherapy was showing signs of success, the cancerous portion of Bria's thighbone was replaced with a metal prosthesis that would "grow" with her, with periodic adjustments.
 And in the spring of 2002, she completed her therapy.

 Delighting in Life

-Bria's cancer has been in remission for more than a year thanks to the treatment she received at Miami Children's Cancer Center.
+Bria's cancer has been in remission for more than a year thanks to the treatment she received at Nicklaus Children's Cancer Center.
 Today she's just as active and energetic as ever.
-She's back at the North Dade Center for Modern Languages, playing basketball, riding her bike and serving on Miami Children's Hospital's Kids' Council to help other children who are battling cancer.
-"We're thankful that through it all we had the care and support offered at Miami Children's," Carol says.
+She's back at the North Dade Center for Modern Languages, playing basketball, riding her bike and serving on Nicklaus Children's Hospital, formerly Miami Children's Hospital's Kids' Council to help other children who are battling cancer.
+"We're thankful that through it all we had the care and support offered at Nicklaus Children's," Carol says.
 "From day one Bria fell in love with the hospital staff, and they fell in love with her.
 They treated my little girl like she was a queen."